Bareflank/hypervisor/scripts/docs/build_instructions.md

 ## Developer features
 Some build features that may be particularly useful if you would like to modify Bareflank or develop your own extensions include:
-* ENABLE_BUILD_TEST - Enables unit testing support.
+* BUILD_TEST - Enables unit testing support.
 You can can also turn unit tests for specific projects on/off using the various UNITTEST_<PROJECT_NAME>
 configurations
 * ENABLE_TIDY - Enable support for clang-tidy static analysis checks